She Loves Biscotti

 A festive yeast bread on a wooden board.

-Holiday yeast bread recipes not only produce a stunning centerpiece for your Christmas table, but they are so much fun to make!
+Holiday yeast bread recipes produce a stunning centerpiece for your Christmas table and are so much fun to make!

-Whether you braid your sweet dough and bake it as a loaf, twist it and configure it into a holiday wreath bread or simply transform it into a Christmas star twisted bread, it can be filled with your favorite spread, filling, or jam.
+Whether you create a braided sweet dough and bake it as a loaf, twist it and configure it into a holiday wreath or simply transform it into a Christmas star twisted bread, it can be filled with your favorite spread, filling, nut butter, or jam.

-This festive holiday bread recipe is basically a pull-apart cinnamon bread, with a rich and creamy chocolate chestnut filling.
+This festive holiday bread recipe is a pull-apart cinnamon bread with a rich and creamy chocolate chestnut filling.
 It tastes like a dark chocolate brioche, only it’s better!
 Best served when slightly warm.

 A close up photo of the chocolate chestnut filling of a star bread.